 Adverse Effects From Short Term Use of Cannabis:

 - Impaired Coordination

-- Altered Judgement (Note: This is incredibly different on a physiological and pharmacological standpoint from the “disinhibition” characteristic of overconsumption alcohol to the point of “drunkennesss”)
+- Altered Judgement (Note: This is incredibly different on a physiological and pharmacological standpoint from the “disinhibition” characteristic of over consumption alcohol to the point of “drunkenness”)

 - In High Doses, Panic Attacks, Paranoia and Psychosis